4Geeks logo

 COMMIT: session.commit()

-The COMMIT command is used to permanently save any transaction into the database.
+The COMMIT command is used to permanently save the changes made in a transaction within the database.

-When you use INSERT, UPDATE or DELETE, the changes made by these commands are not permanent, the changes made by these commands can be undone or "rolled back".
+When you use INSERT, UPDATE or DELETE, the changes made with these commands are not permanent; the changes made can be undone or, in other words, we can go back.

-If you use the COMMIT command, though, the changes to your database are permanent.
+However, when you use the COMMIT command, the changes in your database will be permanent.

-It restores the database to last your last COMMIT.
-You can also use it with SAVEPOINT command to jump to a savepoint in an ongoing transaction.
+The ROLLBACK command restores your database to your last COMMIT.
+You can also use it with the SAVEPOINT command to jump to a point you saved during an ongoing transaction.

-Also, if you use UPDATE to make changes to your database, you can undo them by using the ROLLBACK command but only if you haven't committed those changes like this:
+Similarly, if you use UPDATE to make changes to your database, you can undo them using the ROLLBACK command, but only if you have not yet used the COMMIT command.

 1db.session.rollback()